Learn more about Spodek Law Group and how we can help with your case.

 1. Seek Legal Advice Promptly

 If you’ve been suspended from your job during an investigation, it is important that you seek legal advice promptly.
-As we just discussed, you have rights as a federal employee; and, in order to protect these rights, you must have a clear understanding of the circumstances at hand.
+You have rights as a federal employee; and, in order to protect these rights, you must have a clear understanding of the circumstances at hand.

 2. Learn What the Suspension Really Means